-- (1) Requests for funding shall be submitted to the Department on application forms specified by the Department. - (2) Applications for grants from the Program must be submitted to the Department no later than March 1 of each year to be considered for funding from that fiscal year's Fund allocation. - (3) Applications received from local governments, authorities, or nonprofit organizations which have not completed their obligations under all previously awarded funds may be denied by the Department. - (4) Applications from local governments, authorities, or nonprofit organizations which have not met their obligations under the terms of any previous grant agreements or accounted for any unused grant funds from a previous grant awarded under this rule during the previous 36 months shall be denied by the Department.
+- (1) Requests for funding shall be submitted to the Department electronically on application forms specified by the Department. - (2) Applications for grants from the Program must be submitted electronically to the Department no later than March 1, or the next business day if March 1 falls on a weekend, of each year to be considered for funding from that fiscal year's Fund allocation. - (3) Applications received from local governments, authorities, or nonprofit organizations which have not completed their obligations under all previously awarded funds may be denied by the Department. - (4) Applications from local governments, authorities, or nonprofit organizations which have not met their obligations under the terms of any previous grant agreements or accounted for any unused grant funds from a previous grant awarded under this rule during the previous 36 months shall be denied by the Department.

-- (5) All recycling projects included in an application must be consistent with the description of current or planned recycling programs included in the approved local solid waste management plan of the appropriate local jurisdiction.
-Jurisdictions without an approved local solid waste management plan or without language in an approved plan consistent with the grant application may be rewarded conditional approval of the grant application pending the Department's approval of a modification to an existing plan or the approval of a new plan for the jurisdiction. - (a) Where proposed recycling projects would not be consistent with the approved local plan, the application shall include measures to revise the local plan, as necessary.
+- (5) All recycling projects included in an application must be consistent with the description of current or planned recycling programs included in the approved local solid waste management plan, which must include a focus on recycling in accordance with $\underline{\text{Code of Alabama}}$ 1989, § 22-27-47(b)(4), of the appropriate local jurisdiction.
+Jurisdictions without an approved local solid waste management plan or without language in an approved solid waste management plan consistent with the grant application may be awarded conditional approval of the grant application pending the Department's approval of a modification to an existing solid waste management plan or the approval of a new solid waste management plan for the jurisdiction. - (a) Where proposed recycling projects would not be consistent with the approved local plan, the application shall include measures to revise the local plan, as necessary.
 Such revisions must be completed prior to the Department's approval of disbursement of grant funds for the proposed recycling projects. - 1.
 The costs associated with the revisions of local solid waste management plans as required by subparagraph (a) are eligible for inclusion in an application for grant funds. - 2.
 Only grant funds associated with the costs of amending the local solid waste management plan may be disbursed prior to departmental approval of the revised local solid waste management plan.
-The balance of grant funds in the award shall be disbursed in accordance with rule 335-13-10-.04 following final departmental approval of the revised local plan. - (b) Applications for proposed recycling projects that would be inconsistent with the recycling programs included in the existing local solid waste management plan or plans that do not include a proposal to amend the local plan(s) in accordance with (a) shall be denied by the Department. - (c) Any amendments to the local solid waste management plan necessary to comply with subparagraph (5) shall apply only to the jurisdiction proposing the modifications and not to any other local jurisdictions included under the local solid waste management plan.
+The balance of grant funds in the award shall be disbursed in accordance with Rule 335-13-10-.04 following final departmental approval of the revised local solid waste management plan. - (b) Applications for proposed recycling projects that would be inconsistent with the recycling programs included in the existing local solid waste management plan or plans that do not include a proposal to amend the local plan(s) in accordance with subparagraph (a) shall be denied by the Department. - (c) Any amendments to the local solid waste management plan necessary to comply with subparagraph (5) shall apply only to the jurisdiction proposing the modifications and not to any other local jurisdictions included under the local solid waste management plan.